code-423n4/2023-03-mute-findings/report.md

 # Gas Optimizations

-For this contest, 3 reports were submitted by wardens detailing gas optimizations.
+For this audit, 3 reports were submitted by wardens detailing gas optimizations.
 The [report highlighted below](https://github.com/code-423n4/2023-03-mute-findings/issues/31) by **0xA5DF** received the top score from the judge.

 *The following wardens also submitted reports: [evan](https://github.com/code-423n4/2023-03-mute-findings/issues/43) and [chaduke](https://github.com/code-423n4/2023-03-mute-findings/issues/2).*